Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 There are combinations of form from the same smoke-column by means of sudden wavings of sheets of bark, causing side puffs of the smoke to rise on alternate sides of the producing blaze.
 By skilful manipulation of the smoke-pillar two columns rise in the air parallel to each other, one column pale-hued, one column dark.

 The spiral form is obtained by using bushes or clumps of grass that have been twisted into a denser mass and lighting the top.
 The fire rushes with intense velocity through the growth, and the smoke rises in swirls and coils into the upper air.
 The same effect is produced by the manipulation of a large skin or rug; two natives standing on opposite sides of the fire and giving the skin a circular movement on an inclined plane, the smoke is formed into coils as it ascends.
 Balloons or balls of smoke are produced to secure a succession of five or seven at regular distances in a column.
-This effect is procured either by placing green growth on the fire then suddenly removing it, or by smothering the fire briefly.
-Or a large rug is held over the rising smoke column, and the darker smoke allowed for a moment to accumulate; then by the quick removal of the rug the accumulated balloon is released and permitted to rise; the process is repeated as often as required by the signal to be conveyed.

 Festoons of smoke are employed upon occasion, usually used by a native moving rapidly who wishes to convey a quickly passing message to his own people.
 A string of grass is made and hung upon the boughs of a convenient tree, then lighted, and the signaller speeds on.